phdorp/basis-splines/README.md

 ![spline derivative](docs/media/splineDeriv.jpg)

-The example for a spline derivative is found under *examples/splineDeriv.cpp*.
+The example fr differentiating a spline of order 3 is found under *examples/splineDeriv.cpp*.
 The file *examples/splineDerivExplicit.cpp* shows the application of the transformation matrix.

 ### Integral